ManufacturaInd/python-zenlog/README.md

 **Isn't this dumbing down the standard logging module?**

-Indeed, we're hiding away many features of the stdlib logging module for the sake of simplicity and sanity.
+Indeed, many features of the stdlib logging module are hidden away for the sake of simplicity and sanity.

-Zenlog probably won't fit many advanced uses, but it's good for quick scripts that could use easy-to-read and clear log output with a dead simple API.
+Zenlog probably won't fit many advanced uses, but it's good for quick scripts that could use easy-to-read and clear log output with a dead simple interface.

 Nevertheless, it would be desirable to make use of the powerful advanced features of the logging module without introducing